Skip to main content

 Water temp: 86 degrees (outdoor pool and wading pool)

 Overview: Located in the heart of downtown Kirkland, this large, L-shaped pool features a deep area with a low diving board that bigger kids will enjoy.
-For tots: A separate wading pool for young kids is open during all public swims, and there are special “wading-pool only” sessions for kids ages 6 and younger and their caregivers.
+For tots: There is a separate wading pool for kids ages 6 and younger and their caregivers.
 See the schedule on the website for public swim times.

-Reservations: Register for swim lessons or reserve the pool at the website.
+Reservations: Register for swim lessons or reserve the pool online.

 Henry Moses Aquatic Center, Renton

 Overview: Prepare yourself for lots of water excitement with the 26-feet-high orange-and-blue water slides, the lazy river, wave machine and island lagoon.
 Shark Bites Café offers beverages and snacks.
-For tots: There is zero-depth entry to a water play structure, toddler water area, and numerous spray features.
+Although the play structure has been removed for the season, it will be replaced with a brand-new one in 2026.
+For tots: There is zero-depth entry to toddler water area.
 Half Pint Splash ‘n’ Play sessions are just for kids ages 6 months to 5 years, with a caregiver.

 Reservations: Reserve your swim time online now.
 Make sure to book in advance!